aayushmnit/aayushmnit/README.md

 ### Hi there 👋

+This is my github repo where I keep some of my personal projects and presentations while exploring various topics in Data science.
 <!--
 **aayushmnit/aayushmnit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.